The Valley Advocate, October 8,2013. CISA & Amherst Cinema team up to bring the film, More Than Honey, to audiences October 15th.

 Valley Bounty, August 10: Fresh Beans

-String beans —most often green, but sometimes yellow, purple, or striped—are the most common bean in local markets, but look also for fresh shell beans.
+String beans—most often green, but sometimes yellow, purple, or striped—are the most common bean in local markets, but look also for fresh shell beans.
 Try them boiled until tender, then tossed with oil and vinegar, garlic, cherry tomatoes, and herbs.
-String beans are delicious and crunchy raw, but can also be sautéed, pickled, [continue reading]
+String beans are delicious and crunchy raw, but can also be sautéed, pickled, or steamed, then chilled and tossed with dressing and a little feta cheese for a cool salad.

 vegetable problems photo gallery